Prognostics for Autonomous Deep-Space Habitat Health Management under Multiple Unknown Failure Modes: Acknowledgments

-We present a simulation study that mimics the operational and diagnostic challenges of a deep-space habitat.
-In such systems, critical subsystems like life support, power generation, etc., are monitored by numerous sensors, and degradation can occur through multiple unknown failure modes.
-Due to the scarcity of in-mission failure data and the infeasibility of performing full-scale failure testing in space, simulation-based validation is pursued in this case study.
-This study enables us to systematically evaluate our methodology’s ability to: (1) identify latent failure modes in unlabeled multivariate sensor data, (2) select informative sensors specific to each mode, and (3) accurately predict remaining useful life (RUL).

-To emulate the complex telemetry environment of deep-space habitats, we use a modified version of the simulation model from \cite{Fang2017} to generate degradation signals for engineered systems monitored by 20 sensors.
+We present a simulation study designed to mimic key telemetry characteristics of a deep-space habitat (DSH).
+The study evaluates the proposed framework’s ability to identify latent failure modes, select informative sensors, and predict remaining useful life (RUL) from multivariate sensor data.
+To emulate the complex telemetry environment of a DSH, we use a modified version of the simulation model from \cite{Fang2017} to generate degradation signals for engineered systems monitored by 20 sensors.
 Each system is assumed to experience one of two possible failure modes, FM 1 or FM 2, with only a subset of sensors being informative for degradation under each mode.
-This setup reflects the sensor redundancy and noise similar to onboard telemetry in a deep space habitat.
+This setup reflects the sensor redundancy, mode-specific degradation behavior, and measurement noise characteristic of onboard telemetry in a DSH subsystem.
 We generate data for 200 systems per failure mode, using 160 systems for training and 40 for testing.
-To evaluate the robustness of our methodology, we simulate varying signal-to-noise ratios (SNRs) to mimic differences in sensor quality and environmental interference expected in long-duration missions.
+To evaluate the robustness of our methodology, we simulate varying signal-to-noise ratios (SNRs) to mimic differences in sensor quality and environmental interference, including radiation-induced degradation and electromagnetic interference, expected in long-duration cislunar missions.
 The resulting dataset includes multivariate sensor signals and the true time-to-failure (TTF), used for assessing prediction accuracy.